okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

   - "Like what you see in #Angular 6 and want to upgrade?
 This article explains steps to upgrade your apps."
 ---

-Angular 6 is now available it's not a drop-in replacement for Angular 5.
+Angular 6 is now available and it's not a drop-in replacement for Angular 5.
 If you've been developing with Angular since Angular 2, you likely remember that it wasn't too difficult to upgrade to Angular 4 or Angular 5.
 In most projects, you could change the version numbers in your `package.json` and you were on your way.

 In fact, the most significant change I remember in the last couple years was the introduction of `HttpClient`, which happened in Angular 4.3.
 And it wasn't removed in Angular 5; it was merely deprecated.
 There was also the move from `<template>` to `<ng-template>`.
 There were some APIs removed in Angular 5, but I wasn't using them in any of my projects.